jpaulm/gofbp/README.md

 - `go test -run CopyFile -count=1`
 - `go test -run DoSelect -count=1`
 - `go test -run WriteToConsUsingNL -count=1`  (note the activated/deactivated messages)

+To run ForceDeadlock, do something like the following

-- `go test -run ForceDeadlock -count=1 -timeout 0s`
+- `go test -run Force -count=1 -timeout 0s`

-`go test gofbp_test.go -timeout 0s` runs them all, in sequence...
+`go test -count=1` runs them all, including `ForceDeadlock`

-Note that the last test in this sequence (`ForceDeadlock`) is designed to crash - _it is recommended to use the parameter `-timeout 0s` to see the stacktrace as soon as possible!_
+Note that the last test in this sequence (`ForceDeadlock`) is designed to crash - you will probably want to run it by itself...

 The following components are available: